ryansobol/frozen/README.md

 #### Entity Validations

-Because entity attributes are immutable, validations are performed on construction.
+Because an entity's attributes are immutable, validations are performed on construction.

 ```coffee
 class User extends Frozen.Entity